Nothing will make you feel more alive than going for a swim in cold water!

-Have you ever tried cold water immersion?
-Even if only because the hot water has run out?
+Have you ever tried cold water immersion (even if only because the hot water has run out)?

-So whether cold showers or cold swimming, why should you try it?
+So why should you try it?

 1. It Wakes You Up